aofarrel/Stuart-WDL/README.md

 # Stuart WDL (WIP)
 Mouse-sized WDL tasks for your workflows. 🐁

+Please add your suggestions to the Issues tab and flag them as enhancement.

 ## arraycheck_exact
 For performing a check between an array of truth files and an array of test files.
 It is assumed that the filenames between the truth and test files match.
 All md5 mismatches are reported, unless `fastfail == true` in which case the pipeline will fail immediately.